dmrom7/geogbrowns/content/tools/tool4.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
-weight: 20  # Order that this section will appear.
+weight: 10  # Order that this section will appear.
 title:
-hero_media: seats.jpg
+hero_media: book.jpeg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns: '2'
+  columns: '1'
   # Add custom styles
   css_style:
   css_class: